HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * A Canadian National Productivity issue with Identity implications, introduced at ...
 * (https://debategraph.org/Stream.aspx?nid=596285&vt=bubble&dc=focus)
+* Enumerate the fields of endeavour which will be increasingly affected by defData
+* Craft scenarios that demonstrate the supporting Business opportunities
 * Expand this into a collaborative project ( e.g. Curbside or ClaimMyHome )
 * Review "Input Process Output" allocations of 40% 20% 40% respectuvely.
 * Expound the need for EnduringLinks to alleviate Matching problems